mikedh/trimesh/README.md

 The API is mostly stable, but this should not be relied on and is not guaranteed; install a specific version if you plan on deploying something using trimesh as a backend.

-Pull requests are hugely appreciated and responded to promptly!
+Pull requests are highly appreciated and are responded to promptly!
 If you'd like to contribute, here is an [up to date list of potential enhancements](https://github.com/mikedh/trimesh/issues/199) although things not on that list are also welcome.
 Also, some [general advice for writing mesh code in Python and Numpy.](https://github.com/mikedh/trimesh/blob/master/trimesh/io/README.md)

 ## Basic Installation